|

 Stewart-Warner R-1272 "Prado" (1934)

 Stewart-Warner started incorporating multiple types of veneers and ornate grilles on their mid-size tombstones a year or two before some of the other manufacturers.
 They already had a great reputation of producing quality electronics, so this was another feather in their cap!
-This five-tube, three-band (SB,SWx2) set was a solid performer, producing great fidelity and volume through its original 8-inch speaker.
+They were also infamous in giving names to their radios at the factory.
+This five-tube, three-band (SB,SWx2) "Prado" was a solid performer, producing great fidelity and volume through its original 8-inch speaker.
 We replaced all of the capacitors with new equivalents.
 Tested resistors and tubes replacing where necessary.
 We wired in a new SB antenna.
 This radio actually has a separate antenna for shortwave as well.
-A new power cord, safety fuse and audio cable were installed, and he aligned the radio for top performance.
+A new power cord, safety fuse and audio cable were installed.
 This radio has a gorgeous cabinet, and Gary has made it shine.
-He stripped the veneer, Birdseye maple, Australian laurel, walnut and regular maple.
+He stripped the veneer, Birdseye maple, Australian laurel, Walnut and regular Maple.
 He applied grain filler and toner, finishing with several coats of lacquer.
 This radio has a gorgeous "piano" lacquer finish.
-The original knobs and a new period correct grille cloth were used.
+The original knobs, chassis, speaker and original grille cloth are with the radio.
 This is one beautiful radio, one that any collector would love!
 17-1/2"H x 14"W x 9-1/2"D.

 |